 Appendix O will not describe the desired Dispatch Instruction and Instruction Profiling logic which would allow Battery Storage Units to be dispatched to specific MW levels in their charging range and priced and settled accordingly.
 The existing logic does not allow for ramp rates to be applied below zero as these units would be subject to GOOP instructions which involve ramping instantaneously to the unit's full storage capacity when instructed to pump.
 If SDP\02 as a whole is not delivered the control centres and market participants will not be able to gain maximum value from battery resources.
 Market participation will continue to be limited by the inability to register as a Battery Storage Unit, submit negative Physical Notifications, schedule or dispatch in the charging range, and price and settle accordingly.
 Participation in and revenue from energy markets will continue to be limited for these units.
 This may have an impact on investment decisions which may affect the system's ability to reach renewables targets.

-Working Group (State if Working Group considered necessary to develop proposal) Impacts (Indicate the impacts on systems, resources, processes and/or procedures; also indicate impacts on any other Market Code such as Capacity Market Code, Grid Code, Exchange Rules etc.) Not considered necessary.
-Minor impact on Grid Codes, primarily to update Technical Offer Data fields.
+Some impact on Grid Codes, primarily to update Technical Offer Data fields.
 Impact on participant systems in relation to Commercial and Technical Offer Data fields.
 Once-off impact on participants at cutover.
 Impact on MI and MA in relation to updated data fields and instruction profiling logic.
 Impact on settlement systems in relation to updated settlement logic.
 Removes the need for an existing manual settlement workaround.
-Otherwise no ongoing resource impact is anticipated within SEMO once implemented.
-Please return this form to Secretariat by email to balancing modifications@sem-o.com
+Otherwise no ongoing resource impact is anticipated within SEMO once implemented as a result of this mod.
+Working Group (State if Working Group considered necessary to develop proposal) Impacts (Indicate the impacts on systems, resources, processes and/or procedures; also indicate impacts on any other Market Code such as Capacity Market Code, Grid Code, Exchange Rules etc.) Please return this form to Secretariat by email to balancingmodifications@sem-o.com Technical Offer Data fields.
+Impact on participant systems in relation to Commercial and Technical Offer Data fields.
+Once-off impact on participants at cutover.
+Impact on MI and MA in relation to updated data fields and instruction profiling logic.
+Impact on settlement systems in relation to updated settlement logic.
+Removes the need for an existing manual settlement workaround.
+Otherwise no ongoing resource impact is anticipated within SEMO once implemented as a result of this mod.